Monty/GemStone_daemontools_setup/GLASS_README.txt

   sudo /etc/init.d/statmon stop

 The IP Address of this Appliance is printed out when you login.
-You can use: ssh glass@<IP Address>
+You can use: ssh -Y glass@<IP Address>
 to login from your system.
-You may find that preferable to logging in directly to the VMware console.
+You may find that more usable than logging in directly to the VMware console.

 You can use [sudo] /etc/init.d/topaz, /etc/init.d/gemstone, /etc/init.d/netldi,